Code-Institute-Submissions/portfolio-8/README.md

 Features Left to Implement

+* Add italian wine categories and collection based on same filters as the recipes (the site will be expanded and actually used)
 * Create a simple user login and move the 'edit / update' and 'delete' functions so that they are only available for a logged in user. (optional project requirement)

 ## Database schema and initial design